 Brian J. Gerber is an associate professor at the College of Public Service and Community Solutions, Arizona State University, where he is director of the Emergency Management and Homeland Security program.
-He is also an honorary associate professor at the School of Public Health, University of New South Wales in Australia as well as a Senior Sustainability Scholar with the Wrigley School of Sustainability, Arizona State University.
+He is also an honorary associate professor at the School of Public Health, University of New South Wales in Australia as well as a senior sustainability scholar with the Julie Ann Wrigley School of Sustainability at ASU.

 Gerber has extensive experience performing policy analysis and program evaluation work for state and local government agencies, as well as major national nonprofits engaged in disaster relief and recovery work.
 He has received research grants from the National Science Foundation, the U.S. Department of Education, the West Virginia Department of Military Affairs and Public Safety and the Colorado Department of Public Safety, Division of Fire Prevention and Control, among others.